aws-samples/transactional-datalake-using-apache-iceberg-on-aws-glue/README.md

      [https://github.com/aws-samples/data-lake-as-code](https://github.com/aws-samples/data-lake-as-code) - Data Lake as Code

- * `dms-vpc-role` is not configured properly: When first trying to deploy a DMS instance to an account using `aws-dms.CfnReplicationInstance()` I get the following error:
+ * `dms-vpc-role` is not configured properly: When first trying to deploy a DMS instance to an account using `aws-dms.CfnReplicationInstance()` the following error might occur:
    * Error message:
      <pre>
      | CREATE_FAILED | AWS::DMS::ReplicationInstance  |